No, don’t stop…I still feel a pulse

 The Church Piano Bar, Redwell Street, Norwich NR1

 This was less festival, more celebration.
 There was the popping of corks for the ‘soft opening’ of Norwich’s latest live music venue, converting St Michael at Plea, smack in the heart of the city, from an evangelical tea, cake and event venue into a dedicated ‘quality’ jazz and blues venue.
-There was also champagne metaphorically cracked open on the hull of ZPM (Zero Beats Per Minute) to launch an enthralling drone music mini-festival, which I hope can be expanded to be run over a couple of days in the not too distant future, whether in St Michael at Plea, or any other setting.
-The Zero PM concept is excellent.
-Stimulating, challenging, provocative and food for thought and subsequent conversation.
-It would be fun to have more time to talk with performers, organisers and other audience members about what has been played and heard.
-The interval was a welcome and enjoyable element in the running order.
-Lively debates broke out immediately the break was announced, such was the engagement of all attending.
-As an extension of Synth East, or in its own right, Zero BPM has a lot of promise and great potential.
-What we experienced here was just a taster of what it might become.
+There was also champagne metaphorically cracked open on the hull of Zero BPM (Zero Beats Per Minute) to launch an enthralling drone music mini-festival, which I hope can be expanded to be run over a couple of days in the not too distant future, whether in St Michael at Plea, or any other setting.

-The first good news for the organiser of Zero BPM, Martin James, was that the show sold out.
-As he announced when introducing the evening, the good people of Norwich clearly have open minds when it comes to music.
-Drone is part of the sound of Norwich, most pleasantly in the city centre and Gentleman’s Walk, where the sound of conversation fills the streets in a way that is less common in this land.
+Drone is part of the sound of Norwich, most pleasantly in the city centre and Gentleman’s Walk, where the sound of conversation fills the streets in a way that is less common in other English cities.
 Toward the south and east of the city, around Thorpe St Andrew, Whitlingham and Trowse, where the A47 rumbles on relentlessly, the drone is more oppressive.
-It is fascinating how we can hear selectively, hearing the delights of birdsong despite the background traffic, enjoying the all-encompassing chatter when sitting at The Forum, filtering out the dull detail of any specific talk.
+It is fascinating how we can hear selectively, enjoying the delights of birdsong through the background traffic, appreciating the all-encompassing chatter when sitting at The Forum, while filtering out the dull detail of any specific talk.

-A cover of an Irish folksong, lifted from a Dublin pub jam and She Moves Through the Fair, known to have been played by Marianne Faithful, as well as Fairport Convention, seemed to be perfectly suited to the James / Hobbs drone treatment.
+A cover of an Irish folksong, lifted from a Dublin pub jam and She Moves Through the Fair, known to have been played by Marianne Faithful, as well as Fairport Convention, was perfectly suited to the James / Hobbs drone treatment.
 The slow, beat-free progression of the music was enchanting.
 If The Church Piano Bar was hoping to demonstrate what is meant by ‘quality music’ here was something close to perfection, acoustically, intellectually and emotionally.

 I could have left the church at this point totally happy with what I had experienced.
 I didn’t because there was the prospect hearing Mark C Sargeant, the choir Embers and two less conventional acts, Venatus and .Astridrift.

-The last performance of the evening .astridrift The set started with the singer Robin-Astrid Palmer walking elegantly up the aisle to the stage.
-She took her place in its centre and with accompaniment from Phil di Palma on drones, samples of found sound and sampled embarked on a well-polished performance of music, which I guess, haunting and mysterious.
-Musically, visually and all the sounds blending delicately, .Astridrift filled the nave of the old place to the rafters, not in noise volume, but through sonic penetration, the mix, the tempo.
-It was nicely done, if a little samey in parts.
-The lyrics, whispered, spoken, sung Palmer relaid to us were essentially meaningless, so I wonder whether this intensely poetic presentation would have been better using the sounds of the voice, rather than the words.
-Palmer and di Palma (daughter and father, I surmise), certainly were attunded and to headline this evening was some achievement.
+The last performance of the evening was .astridrift The set started with the singer Robyn-Astrid Comfort walking elegantly up the aisle to the stage.
+She took her place in its centre and with accompaniment from Phil di Palma on drones, found sounds and samples, embarked on a polished performance of music, aimed at being haunting and mysterious.
+Musically, visually and with all the sounds blending delicately, .Astridrift filled the nave of the old place to the rafters, not in noise volume, but through sonic penetration.
+The mix, the pace, were nicely combined, if a little samey in parts.

 ~